 What Can I Get With A High Credit Score?

-Some of the best credit cards–from rewards cards to 0% balance transfer offers–go to consumers with strong credit ratings.
+Some of the best credit cards (what is a credit card?)–from rewards cards to 0% balance transfer offers–go to consumers with strong credit ratings.
 You’ll find great credit cards for good credit here.

 For example, if you’re buying a $300,000 house with a 30 year fixed mortgage, and you have as high credit score, then you could end up paying more than $90,000 less for that house over the life of the loan than if you had bad credit.